andrewyyp/Proximal_Causal_Inference_for_Complex_Longitudinal_Studies/Simulation/README.md

-Run the simulation file with different sample sizes N.
+Run the simulation.R file with different sample sizes N.